Argentine markets fall post-default, New York hearing on Friday

 Prices on Argentine CDS contracts surged on Thursday.
 An investor wanting to insure a $10 million trade for one year would need to spend $4.04 million as an upfront cost plus an additional $500,000, according to data provider Markit.
 At the start of July the upfront cost was $2.77 million.

-The yield spread between U.S. dollar-denominated Argentine debt and benchmark U.S. Treasury yields widened by 75 basis points to 635 basis points on the JPMorgan EMBI+ index.
+The yield spread between U.S. dollar-denominated Argentine debt and benchmark U.S. Treasury yields widened by 75 basis points to 635 basis points on the JPMorgan EMBI+ index 11EMJ.

 Moody's late on Thursday changed to negative its outlook on Argentina's long-term issuer rating, saying the default could increase pressure on the country's official foreign exchange reserves at a time when the economy is stagnating.